 - Difficulties with impulse control, memory, decision-making abilities, sustaining attention, and motor skills

 Like cocaine, methamphetamine (meth) is a highly addictive stimulant drug that causes extreme highs and lows.
-Regular use can cause violent behavior, confusion, insomnia, anxiety, paranoia, and mood disturbances, as well as hallucinations and delusions.
-Even after stopping meth use, these side effects can persist for a year or more, NIDA reports.
+Regular use can cause:

 Parts of the brain responsible for verbal learning, emotional regulation, memory, and motor speed are all impacted by repeated and chronic meth use.
 This can have significant cognitive and psychological impact.
 The brain can recover some of its function and structure with prolonged abstinence, however.

-The Dentistry Journal publishes that “meth mouth,” or the deterioration of the teeth and gums related to meth use is a common issue related to this potent drug.
-Oral surgery and significant dental work may be needed to try and correct it.
+“Meth mouth,” or the deterioration of the teeth and gums from meth abuse is a common issue in meth users.
+Oral surgery and significant dental work may be needed to correct it.

 Regular use of marijuana may cause you to experience psychotic side effects and paranoia instead of the mellowing and pleasant high that is normally desired.

-Long-term side effects of marijuana can include a possible increased risk for heart attack and testicular cancer as well as cardiopulmonary issues, such as chronic bronchitis, Forbes reports.
-NIDA publishes that long-term chronic marijuana use can lead to cannabis hyperemesis syndrome, which can cause you to experience cyclic episodes of nausea, vomiting, and dehydration that often require medical care.
+Long-term side effects of marijuana can increase your risk for heart attack and testicular cancer as well as cardiopulmonary issues, such as chronic bronchitis.
+Regular marijuana use can also lead to cannabis hyperemesis syndrome, which can cause you to experience cyclic episodes of nausea, vomiting, and dehydration that often require medical care.

 Ecstasy is a synthetic and man-made stimulant and hallucinogenic drug, MDMA (3,4- methylenedioxymethamphetamine).
 It impacts serotonin levels in the brain to make you feel empathetic, happy, and stimulated.

-The drug can be highly unpredictable.
-Long-term regular use can damage serotonin neurons, brain chemistry, and function in a way that may not be completely reversible, NIDA warns.
-With long-term use, you may struggle to feel pleasure, regulate emotions, and remember things.
+Ecstasy can be highly unpredictable.
+Long-term regular use can damage serotonin neurons, brain chemistry, and brain function in a way that may not be completely reversible.
+You may also struggle to feel pleasure, regulate emotions, and remember things.

-Alcohol is one of the most used psychoactive and addictive substances in the world, and most of the time, it is used responsibly.
-Moderate drinking is typically considered safe, but drinking too much on a regular basis can have many negative consequences, including addiction and serious mental health and medical complications.
+Alcohol is one of the most commonly used addictive substances in the world.
+Moderate drinking is usually safe but drinking too much on a regular basis can have many negative consequences, including addiction and serious mental health and medical complications.

 - High blood pressure